 The metal-semiconductor-metal photodetector contains two Schottky contacts.
 It responds faster than a photodiode and has a bandwidth of several hundred GHz.

 The phototransistor is similar to the photodiode to make use of the internal amplification of the photocurrent.
 It is not commonly used with photodiodes.

 Photoresistors use some specific semiconductor materials, such as cadmium sulfide (CdS).
 Its price is lower than that of photodiodes.
-At that time, the response is slow, and it is not sensitive and has a strong nonlinear response.
+At that time, the response is slow, it is not sensitive, and has a strong nonlinear response.

 The photomultiplier tube uses a vacuum tube.
 It also has high sensitivity (even for photon counting) and high response speed.
 However, it is expensive, large in size, and requires a high operating voltage.

 The pyroelectric detector uses a nonlinear crystal (for example, LiTaO3) to absorb the pyroelectric voltage pulse generated by the light pulse at the absorption coating.
 They are commonly used to measure the millijoule pulse energy generated in a Q-switched laser.